apalessandro/N-bit-universe/README.md

 ```

 The `--eca` flag works with all commands (`demo`, `cycles`, `graph`, `coarse-graph`) and is mutually exclusive with the `-r/--rule` option.

+### Graph Layouts

+You can choose different layouts for visualization to emphasize structure:

+- `spring`: Force-directed layout (Fruchterman-Reingold).
+Good general-purpose default.
+- `circular`: Places nodes on a circle; useful for seeing cycle structure.
+- `shell`: Concentric shells; NetworkX chooses grouping heuristics.
+- `kamada`: Kamada–Kawai spring layout; sometimes produces more uniform edge lengths.
+- `spectral`: Uses eigenvectors of graph Laplacian; can highlight connectivity clusters.
+- `planar`: Attempts planar embedding (only works if graph is planar; falls back to `spring` otherwise).

+If an unsupported layout string is provided or a planar embedding fails, the code automatically falls back to the `spring` layout.

 ## Theory